 Managerial judgment is a flexible and intuitive method that relies on experience, intuition, and common sense.
 The downside to this method is that decisions can be influenced by personal preferences and emotions.
 This approach involves making informed guesses and adjustments based on available data and information.
 For example, if a restaurant manager in a college town expects a surge in customers after a football game, she can adjust the staffing levels to ensure smooth operations and excellent customer service.

-Choosing the best method for labor forecasting depends on factors such as data availability and quality, work complexity and variability, forecast time scope and frequency, and desired accuracy and precision.
+Choosing the best method for your workforce forecasting depends on factors such as data availability and quality, work complexity and variability, forecast time scope and frequency, and desired accuracy and precision.
 It’s advisable to use multiple methods to cross-check and validate results, regularly updating and revising forecasts as new data and information become available.

 How Paycor Helps

-Paycor’s Time & Attendance software lets you manage time off, track hours worked, and stay on top of labor distribution with automated and accurate timekeeping and scheduling helps you organize your teams, communicate information in real time, and improve productivity.
+And scheduling helps you organize your teams, communicate information in real time, and improve productivity.
 Set labor budget caps by day or week and location (hours or dollars) and get notified for budget overages.
 Compare actual worked hours to remaining scheduled hours, enabling managers to adjust future shifts in the same week to keep the budget balanced with minimal last-minute employee disruptions.